Help us improve your experience.

 Understanding Dial-in Telemetry

 Dial-in telemetry is a network monitoring method where the collector initiates the connection to the device to retrieve telemetry data.
-The collector "dials in" to the network device, typically using protocols like gRPC to request and receive data.
+The collector "dials in" to the network device and typically using protocols like gRPC to request and receive data.

 In dial-in mode, the data collector initiates the connection to the network device and subscribes to telemetry data.
-A session is established between the collector and the device, and then data is streamed from the device to the collector at configured intervals.
-This method is preferred by operators who want a single configuration and operational data channel.
+The collector and the device establish a session.
+The device streams data to the collector at configured intervals.
+This mode is commonly used when operators require a unified channel for both configuration and operational data.

 Figure 1: Dial-in Telemetry Network communication flow: Collector connects to target device via customer cloud network to gather telemetry data.

-The JTI supports both gNMI and Juniper Extension Toolkit (JET) dial-in connections over gRPC transport.
+The Junos Telemetry supports both gNMI and Juniper Extension Toolkit (JET) dial-in connections over gRPC transport.

 Note: